 Learn more about the Marin Lombard here.

 What's in a name?
 This one is named after the location of some of the most Insta-perfect scenery in Marin County and packed with the mixed surfaces that inspired the bike.

 Hunting for Performance?
 The Headlands Is Your Answer

 Last but not least is the Marin Headlands, our highest-performing and highest-spec drop-bar.

-Similar to the Marin Gestalt X but built with a high-tech, unidirectional carbon frame, the Headlands is made for anything you can throw it at.
+Similar to the Marin Gestalt X but built with a high-tech carbon frame, the Headlands is made for anything you can throw it at.
 Multi-day adventures, off-road racing, quick blasts of the local MTB trails and backcountry epics should all be in your sights with a Headlands.
-Anyone that tunes in to Marin pro Juliet Elliott's YouTube channel will exactly know what this bike is capable of!
+Anyone that tunes in to Marin-Pro Juliet Elliott's channel will exactly know what this bike is capable of!

-Like the Gestalt X, the Headlands takes cues from trail mountain bikes and blends them with our idea of modern gravel riding.
-That means shorter stays and longer top-tubes than traditional gravel frames and room for big tires (700x45mm/650Bx47mm), a 1X drivetrain and plenty of top-flight components.
+Like the Gestalt X, the Headlands takes queues from trail mountain bikes and blends them with our idea of modern 'gravel.
+That means shorter stays and longer top-tubes than traditional gravel frames and room for big tyres (700x45mm/650Bx47mm), a 1X drive train and plenty of top-flight components.
 There are also plenty of options for accessories with mounts for racks, fenders and frame bags.